pixelit-project/PixelIt.Docs/src/api.md

 ---

-`sleepMode` dimms down the matrix to `brightness: 0`.
+`sleepMode` could be send as a key of a screen payload.
+When `sleepMode` is active, the device dimms down the matrix to `brightness: 0`.
-Additionally while `sleepMode` is active the `/api/screen`-endpoint and `&lt;MasterTopic&gt;/setScreeen`-topic are not fully evaluated.
+Additionally while `sleepMode` is active the `/api/screen`-endpoint and `<MasterTopic>/setScreeen`-topic are not fully evaluated.
 Only when `sleepMode` previously or within the same message-body is set to `false` , the requested screen will be displayed.

 :::warning Disclaimer
 Enabeling `sleepMode` does not enable power saving features on the MCU itself, like e.g. deep sleep functionality of an ESP8266.